Exxon Valdez: Oil spill

 At the time of the spill, Exxon Valdez was employed to transport crude oil from the Alyeska consortium's pipeline terminal in Valdez, Alaska, to the lower 48 states of the United States.
 At the time it ran aground, the vessel was carrying about 201000 m3 of oil.
-After the spill, the vessel was towed to San Diego arriving on 10 June 1989, and repairs were started on 30 June 1989.
+After the spill, the vessel was towed to San Diego arriving on 10 June 1989, and repairs went underway on 30 June 1989.
 Approximately 1,600 tons of steel were removed and replaced that July, totaling US$30 million of repairs to the tanker.
 Its single-hull design remained unaltered.

 The Exxon Valdez spill occurred under President George H. W. Bush, whose Environmental Protection Agency Administrator, William K. Reilly, reportedly played a significant role in mobilizing presidential support for action to contain and clean up the spill.

 Litigation

 Litigation was filed on behalf of 38,000 litigants.
 In 1994, a jury awarded plaintiffs US$287 million in compensatory damages and US$5 billion in punitive damages.
 Exxon appealed and the Ninth Circuit Court reduced the punitive damages to US$2.5 billion.
 Exxon then appealed the punitive damages to the Supreme Court which capped the damages to US$507.5 million in June, 2008.
 On 27 August 2008, Exxon Mobil agreed to pay 75% of the US$507.5 million damages ruling to settle the 1989 Exxon Valdez oil spill off Alaska.

 In June 2009, a federal ruling ordered Exxon to pay an additional US$480 million in interest on their delayed punitive damage awards.